PaddlePaddle/Paddle/doc/getstarted/build_and_install/build_from_source_en.rst

 Docker images `here <https://hub.docker.com/r/paddlepaddle/paddle_manylinux_devel/tags/>`_ .

-If you choose not to use Docker image for your build, you need to install the below compile_deps_ before run the build.
+If you choose not to use Docker image for your build, you need to install the below `Compile Dependencies`_ before run the build.

 Then run: